mattparisien/tinyapp/README.md

 - Node.js
 - Express
 - EJS
-- bcrypt
+- bcryptjs
 - body-parser
 - cookie-session

+## Dev Dependencies

+- Chai
+- Mocha
+- Nodemon

 ## Getting Started

 - Install all dependencies (using the `npm install` command).
-- Run the development web server using the `node express_server.js` command.
+- Run the development web server using the `npm start` command.

 ## Table of Contents